 Helping Paw Program

-Our Helping Paw Program assists seniors, hospice patients, and other pet guardians facing challenging times in keeping their beloved pets (cats and dogs) with them as long as possible and provides a bridge to prevent them from giving them up when possible.
+Our Helping Paw program assists seniors, hospice patients and other pet guardians facing challenging times in keeping their beloved dogs and cats, and provides a bridge to help them stay together as long as possible.

 When people are physically or financially unable to care for their pets, Peace of Mind Dog Rescue would like to lend a helping paw.

 Our Helping Paw program provides volunteer assistance and financial assistance.
 The financial assistance program is generously funded, in part, by a grant from Animal Welfare and Assistance Group.

 Income: You must be receiving social security or disability, or be unemployed, or earn an income at or below poverty level to qualify for financial assistance.

 We cover: Urgent medical needs that will alleviate an animal's suffering.
 We cover expenses for cats and dogs.

 We do not cover: Vaccines, microchipping, routine exams, routine dentals, paying for flea prevention.
 (We can provide flea treatment that has been donated to us as available.
 It must be picked up at our headquarters in Pacific Grove.)